-Colorado State University is one of the Centennial State’s flagship universities.
-However, students need never visit Fort Collins to enroll in one of CSU—Global Campus’s online programs, all of which have no in-person requirements.
-One such program is the school’s online master’s degree in criminal justice and law enforcement.
-Requiring a total of 36 credits, the program allows students to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
+Colorado State University–Global Campus is one of the Centennial State’s flagship universities.
+The Master’s in Law Enforcement requires a total of 36 credits and allows the student to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
 These specializations include finance, project management, healthcare administration, and human resource performance.

-Applicants to CSU–GC’s criminal justice and law enforcement program must have earned a minimum undergraduate GPA of 3.0.
+Applicants to CSU–Global’s criminal justice and law enforcement program must have earned a minimum undergraduate GPA of 3.0.
 Students who do not meet that GPA requirement may apply for provisional admission.
-Out of state students can pay the same tuition rate as Colorado residents in all of CSU–GC’s online programs.
-Colorado State University—Global Campus is regionally accredited by the Higher Learning Commission (HLC).
+Out of state students can pay the same tuition rate as Colorado residents in all of CSU–Global’s online programs.
+Colorado State University–Global Campus is regionally accredited by the Higher Learning Commission (HLC).

 8. University of New Haven